About the Project

-In Tajikistan, the agriculture sector contributes to around 29% of GDP and 43% of the labor force.
+In Tajikistan, the agriculture sector contributes to around 29% of the GDP and 43% of the labor force.
 But with 77% of Tajikistan’s poor exposed to high risks such as droughts, floods, landslides, and border disputes, the sector is considered one of the most vulnerable.
 Tajikistan’s agricultural resource base is characterized by limited arable land, substantial areas of permanent pasture, and a heavy reliance on irrigation for crop production.
 Of the 4.1 million ha of agricultural land, only 830,000 ha are arable.
 Around 85% is irrigated, but only around 70% of this irrigated land is currently in use.
 This is due to the deterioration of irrigation and drainage infrastructure, water logging, and salinization.
-Many pump stations no longer work, primary drainage channels and irrigation canals have silted up due to lack of public funds for cleaning, and there is no regular maintenance of secondary and tertiary canals.
+Many pump stations no longer work, primary drainage channels and irrigation canals have silted up due to a lack of public funds for cleaning, and there is no regular maintenance of secondary and tertiary canals.

 - World Bank

 GAFSP Funding Amount27.90

 people benefited from the project, 24 percent were women

 people earned supplementary income by participating in the public works program

 hectares of farmland got improved water management and irrigation service delivery

 The project benefitted 1,062,927 people (24 percent women).
 In line with the project’s short-term objectives, more than 30,000 people earned supplementary income by participating in the project-financed public works program, which generated 1,051,786 man-days of temporary employment and improved water management and irrigation service delivery for 250,000 hectares of farmland.
 To support institutional development for water resources, the project played a large role in supporting the government in drafting the Water Code for submission to parliament.
 In addition, PAMP II strengthened 110 WUAs through a series of project-provided trainings, institutional restructuring, mentoring, office construction, and landscaping activities.